 Firstly it is not to be confused with Streatham Theatre, our local amateur open-access theatre company, nor Streatham Space Project, the new small theatre and performance space in the London Square development.
 Rather it’s a grand-scale theatre, built in the late 1920s as part of the new developments which made Streatham the ‘West End of South London’.
 It staged theatre, variety, ballet, opera, pantomimes etc. right up to 1962, when it re-opened as a bingo hall originally for Mecca and ultimately Beacon.

 In recent years the owners Beacon Bingo let community groups such as Streatham Festival, Streatham Film Festival and Streatham Theatre stage events in the building.
 Bingo continued right up until January 2017 when it closed, leaving it as a slot machine operation, and no longer available to the community.

 Why does it need saving?

-As well as being a beautiful and significant building it is the last of the large venues remaining in Streatham Hill – Caesars (originally the Locarno Ballroom) and the Megabowl (originally a Gaumont Cinema) have gone.
+As well as being a beautiful and significant building (the last by renowned theatre architect W. G. R. Sprague), it is the last of the large venues remaining in Streatham Hill – Caesars (originally the Locarno Ballroom) and the Megabowl (originally a Gaumont Cinema) have gone.
 There is nowhere comparable in size or with such facilities as this theatre.
 There is a limited opportunity to save this building for the community.

 The building has retained much of its original grandeur and is Grade 2 Listed.
 It has also been granted Asset of Community Value (ACV) status by Lambeth.
 This means that should the owners wish to sell the community has an opportunity to bid.
 The owners recently asked Lambeth to review ACV status but Lambeth have confirmed that ACV status should remain.